JoshuaP199/OS-Project-1/README.md

 Chegg_Ex.c --> Chegg's answer to the problem to use as a reference

-Python EC file --> Contains files of the python version for extra credit
+Python EC Folder --> Contains files of the python version for extra credit